 Current job openings

-Inclusion Economics at Yale University and EGC are seeking a communications professional to advance strategic communications efforts enabling policy-relevant research to reach public audiences.
-The role will involve promotion of research in focus areas – such as gender, environment and governance – related to economic inclusion of poor and marginalized people in developing countries, in order to generate enthusiasm and understanding of this work among students, funders, potential research collaborators, and other audiences.
+The Economic Growth Center (EGC) and Inclusion Economics at Yale University (YIE) seek a Communications Associate to advance strategic communications efforts enabling policy-relevant research to reach public audiences.
+The role will involve promotion of research in focus areas – such as gender, climate change and governance – and also related to economic inclusion of poor and marginalized people in developing countries, in order to generate enthusiasm and understanding of this work among students, funders, potential research collaborators, and other audiences.

 Reporting to the Deputy Director of the Economic Growth Center (EGC) at Yale University, the Research Manager will support research and grant administration for the Gender and Growth Gaps project and related EGC initiatives on gender.
 This position offers the qualified candidate an opportunity to support cutting-edge development economics research focused on analyzing gender gaps in the economy and society, across research, management, and policy engagement tasks.